 If your child KNOWS that you could never love anyone else more than you love him, he won't find himself jealous of his sibling very often.
 So your first focus needs to be strengthening and sweetening your relationship with each child.

 Be sure you're following the other recommendations on this website to build connection -- Special Time one on one for each child daily, for instance.
 Lots of laughter daily.
 Empathy so your child can express emotions.
 Loving guidance instead of punishment.
 Kids who are raised this way are happier and emotionally healthier, so they get along better with their siblings.
-Every child needs to know:
+Every child needs to know deep in their bones:

-“There is more than enough for you, no matter what your sibling gets.”
+“There is more than enough for you, no matter what your sibling gets.
+I could never love anyone more than I love you.”

 My book Peaceful Parent, Happy Siblings: How To Stop the Fighting and Raise Friends for Life has lots more solutions, tips and skills to help your children get along better and develop a strong bond for life.